 Helen says that after this vote, it will be another three years before a vote on hunting is allowed at an AGM: “We need to mobilise people to vote this year, otherwise it’s another three years.
 This has got to be the time that we make a difference.”

 The Hunting Act may be in place to protect small mammals from the jaws of the hounds, but the controversy around trail hunting and the less than fleeting hint at a repeal during the snap General Election proves otherwise.
 Until next Saturday, the future for foxes on National Trust land remains to be seen.

-You can hear more about the National Dis-Trust campaign on the Lush Player.
+You can hear more about the National Dis-Trust campaign here.